MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/configs/support-for-windows-10.md

 > [!NOTE]
 > If you previously selected the top-level **Windows 10** platform, this action automatically selected both **All Windows 10 (64-bit)** and **All Windows 10 (32-bit)**.
 If you want to add **All Windows 10 (ARM64)**, manually select it in the list.

-OS deployment isn't supported, except for a feature update task sequence.
-Starting in version 2103, you can deploy a task sequence with a feature update to a Windows 10 on ARM64 device.
+Starting in version 2403 OS deployment is supported for **Windows 10 22H2 (ARM64)**, you can deploy a task sequence with a feature update to a Windows 10 on ARM64 device.
 For more information, see [Deploy a feature update with a task sequence](../changes/whats-new-in-version-2103.md#deploy-a-feature-update-with-a-task-sequence).

 ## Support for Windows Insider